ant-design/ant-design/components/tabs/index.en-US.md

 - Card Tabs: for managing too many closeable views.

-- Normall Tabs: for functional aspects of a page.
+- Normal Tabs: for functional aspects of a page.

 - RadioButton: for secondary tabs.